 An extremely, ridiculously early look at 'Star Wars: Episode IX'

-From the state of the script to the start date for filming, here's what we know about the next chapter in the 'Star Wars' franchise.
+From an expected trailer to a new release date, here's what we know about the next chapter in the 'Star Wars' franchise.

 Warning!
 This post contains potential spoilers for "Star Wars: Episode IX".
 Proceed at your own risk!!